Lectem/lectem.github.io/MemoryDrop.md

 Download and extract the .zip archive.
 Run MemoryDrop.exe.

-Please note that the game requires a **Gamepad Controller** and a 64bit version of windows.
+Please note that the game requires a XInput compatible **Gamepad Controller** and a 64bit version of windows.
 You might need to install some dependencies when launching the game for the first time.

 ### Controls